$c$-vectors of 2-Calabi--Yau categories and Borel subalgebras of ${\mathfrak{sl}}_{\infty}$

 \eth

 In the special case $\cU := \cT$, we recover the basis \eqref{Ksp}.
 We will call the cardinality $|\Indec(\cT)| = |\Indec(\cU)|$ rank of $\cC$.

 \bre{g-vects} We view the collection of $g$-vectors

 as the {\em{homological $g$-vectors of the 2-CY category $\cC$}}.
-Note that \begin{itemize} \item $\cC$ does not necessarily have a cluster structure, and \item the cluster tilting subcategories of $\cC$ are not necessarily reachable from each other. \end{itemize} The second degree of generality is particularly important since the cluster categories of infinite rank never satisfy the reachability property.
+Note that \begin{itemize} \item $\cC$ does not necessarily have a cluster structure, and \item the cluster tilting subcategories of $\cC$ are not necessarily reachable from each other. \end{itemize} The second degree of generality is particularly important since the reachability property may fail already in finite rank, see \cite[ex.\ 4.3]{Pl}, and always fails in infinite rank.
 In other words the combinatorial definition of $g$-vectors \cite{FZ} via mutations in cluster algebras with principal coefficients reconstructs only a subset of the set of all homological $g$-vectors of a cluster category of infinite rank. \ere